datalad-handbook/book/docs/intro/installation.rst

 There are many other ways to install DataLad on Windows, check for example the :windows-wit:`on the Windows Subsystem 2 for Linux <ww-wsl2>`.
-One attractive alternative approach is Conda_, a completely different approach is to install the :term:`DataLad Gooey`, which is a standalone installation of DataLad's graphical application (see `the DataLad Gooey documentation <https://docs.datalad.org/projects/gooey>`_ for installation instructions).
+One attractive alternative approach is Mamba_, a completely different approach is to install the :term:`DataLad Gooey`, which is a standalone installation of DataLad's graphical application (see `the DataLad Gooey documentation <https://docs.datalad.org/projects/gooey>`_ for installation instructions).

 .. index::
    pair: install DataLad; on WSL2